-Rentalcargroup offers a price comparison of all car rental companies in Gothenburg.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Gothenburg.
+Rentalcargroup offers a price comparison of all car rental companies in Gothenburg, Sweden.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Gothenburg, Sweden.

 Gothenburg Car Hire Comparison | We offer a price comparison of all car hire suppliers in Gothenburg but you choose your car hire based on price, car hire agency and fleet choice.

 Gothenburg is the second largest city in Sweden and is situated on Sweden's west coast at the outlet of the Göta river.
 With over 60,000 students Gothenburg University is the largest in Scandinavia.
 Gothenburg has a reputation of being a friendly place, even more welcoming than the Swedish capital.